C4-BatoolAbuSneneh/MERAKI_Academy_Project_4/README.md

 ## ⚠️ Guided By <a name = "guided_by"></a>

-This project is guided by ©️ **[MERAKI Academy](https://www.meraki-academy.org)**
+This project is guided by ©️ **[MERAKI Academy](https://www.meraki-academy.org)** **if you like to use my app use this:
+- email: user@gmail.com
+ - password : 123
 ## Author

 #### Batool_abusneneh